A bit of cultural context:

 It would of course be highly desirable to see them edited to something more suitable to the American setting, but I am not sure it is practically possible.
 Or that the authors would be interested.

-Before you use the word "XENOMORPH" again ... you will want to read this article through:
+Before you use the word "XENOMORPH" again ... you need to read this article through: